Posted on Oct 14, 2019

 For many women, mammograms can be stressful.
 The associated discomfort.
 The nerve-racking days spent waiting for your results.
 They are far from fun.
 So when you finally get your report, you want to make sure you understand it.

-To demystify BIRADS, we talked to Dr. David Cline, a Mayo Clinic trained breast imager and Assistant Professor of Radiology at the Naval Medical Center in San Diego.
-From how to interpret each score to the recommended next steps for each, here is a guide to navigating BIRADS.
+To demystify BIRADS, we spoke with Dr. David Cline, a Mayo Clinic trained breast imager and Assistant Professor of Radiology at the Naval Medical Center in San Diego.
+From how to interpret each score to their associated recommended next steps, here is your guide to navigating BIRADS.

 BIRADS is a numerical scoring system used to evaluate the risk of breast cancer based on a mammogram, breast ultrasound, or breast magnetic resonance imaging (MRI) report.
 Each report is given a score, ranging between 0 and 6, that helps radiologists communicate if anything in an image looks abnormal and, if so, how concerning the finding is to them.